BernhardStudios/gymnalyze/README.md

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue for any enhancements or bug fixes.

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.
+This project is licensed under the GNU General Public License v3.0.
+See the [LICENSE](LICENSE) file for details.